Damin Eih, A.L.K. and Brother Clark interview with A.L.K and Brother Clark

 ALK & Brother Clark: We can only guess as to the genesis of Never Mind as a title, but again the combination of eastern religion and cynicism over being shipped off to war, screwing up Damin’s love life…This played out later too as Damin wasn’t optimistic about where the album or the band was going to go.
 Demelot came about as the rock arm of a small local record company, Narthex Records that was focused to releasing religious music.
 Tony, the engineer there wanted to branch out.
 Someone on Damin’s side knew Tony, so we cut a deal to get the recording done and print t a few hundred records, with most being designated as demo copies to be sent to radio stations and labels.
 We still have copies of two reject letters we got from Columbia and a junky mass-distribution label in Minnesota.

-What were the circumstances behind your album and what do you remember from recording and producing this LP?
+What were the circumstances behind your album and what do you remember from recording and producing it?

 ALK: It went so fast.
 Low budget everything—cheap microphones, drums, Teac reel-to-reel recorders with a small mixing board.
 I don’t know how the hell Damin got this thing put together.
 He was a genius, but he always wanted and needed total control.
 Although Brother Clark and I had been jamming together for several months, once Damin figured out that we could actually pull it off we were running.
 Damin sent me an acoustic tape of the songs he wanted and I picked a few of mine.
 Damin had worked up special effects such as the album lead in and drone fade outs- he knew what he wanted.
 Production was minimal, all done by the band.
 We had everything laid out in advance.
 We trusted each other enough that we really didn’t get into critiquing takes or anything like that.